top of page

 Written by Creaform Team

-This produces a static, non-editable surface—fine for reference but not useful for extracting design details.
+Importing a triangulated surface directly into CAD software produces a static, non-editable surface.
+While this may be fine for reference, it is not useful for extracting design details.
 Most CAD programs also lack strong tools for mesh editing, alignment, and feature recognition, which limits their value in reverse engineering.

 Because of this, designers need high-quality scan data and an intuitive, capable scan-to-CAD toolset.
 With the right tools and clean data, they can create accurate, efficient CAD models.

-Solution: Efficient, Intuitive, Integrated Scan-to-CAD Software providing the fastest path to CAD
+Solution: Efficient, Intuitive, Integrated Scan-to-CAD Software Providing the Fastest Path to CAD

 Efficiency